Forestry Assistance Program & The Referral Process

 Landowners Interested in the Referral Process can Expect the Following Steps to Occur:

-Step 1) Eric Brandon, the Alcona Conservation District Forester representing the Forestry Assistance Program, will conduct a "Walk & Talk" with you on your property.
+Step 1) The Alcona Conservation District Forester representing the Forestry Assistance Program, will conduct a "Walk & Talk" with you on your property.
 The purpose of the walk & talk is to understand each landowner's specific goals and objectives, with respect to their property and specific assistance needs.

-Step 2) During and following the walk & talk, Eric will provide you with verbal, and when necessary, written recommendations of how to accomplish each private landowner's specific assistance needs.
+Step 2) During and following the walk & talk, the forester will provide you with verbal, and when necessary, written recommendations of how to accomplish each private landowner's specific assistance needs.
 These recommendations are based upon the site conditions observed at each property visited and corresponding sustainable management practices.

 Step 3) The assistance needs and pertinent information describing each visited property (landowner goals/objectives, soils map, description of timber type(s), township, range, and county) is then emailed out to private sector foresters or public agencies (sometimes both).
 These Natural Resource Professionals then have two weeks to express interest in the referral.
 At no point during the referral process will private landowner's name and contact information be included.

 All of the Natural Resource Professionals we've included on our list have agreed to be part of the referral process.
 Each landowner is given a list of these professionals following the walk & talk, and a link to this list is provided here "Natural Resource Professionals" and under the "Forestry Professionals" tab.
 We've chosen to refer private landowners out to these professionals as they have degrees related to a natural resource field and they've established a reputation for quality work and landowner satisfaction.